ajamal31/Statify/README.md

 Clone the repository by running
 <pre> git clone https://github.com/jonesj38/cmpt350termproject </pre>

-Install all dependencies by running
+Install all dependencies by running in the root of the directory
 <pre> npm install </pre>

 I will add instructions to run the server, and where it runs when